How To Safely Play With Your Dog

 We All Wanted To Play With Our Dog

-However, if we are not careful, we may play too rough that we end up getting hurt.
+If we are not careful, we may play too rough that we end up getting hurt.
 Play is supposed to be fun and not dangerous.
-That’s why it is important that you know how to safely play with your pooch and that’s exactly what you will learn today.
+We make sure our pets are safe in many ways, and it’s just as important during playtime.
+Learn how to keep playtime safe for them, and you!

 Introduce The Play Vibe